Canon 1100D vs Leica T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Leica T (Typ 701) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1100D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 1100D and T Typ 701 can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Leica T Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1100D or the Leica T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.